The PLAY student library card gives students access to books and other resources to succeed.

 “We love that the PLAY card can help build a love of reading for kids across Georgia,” said Elizabeth McKinney, director of PINES at Georgia Public Library Service.
 “The PLAY card is one way to make it easier for kids to access library materials, for them to be able to discover and learn year-round.”

-Twelve school systems across Georgia will launch PLAY cards by the end of the 2020-2021 school year, to coincide with summer reading programs and to help prevent summer learning loss.
+Twelve school systems across Georgia launched PLAY cards by the end of the 2020-2021 school year, to coincide with summer reading programs and to help prevent summer learning loss.
 As of May 2021, over 89,000 Georgia students have received a PLAY card account, providing them free access to millions of PINES library resources.